Reiningecho90/Raspberry-Pi-0W-Rocket-Project/README.md

 Updates:
 - Working on in-body testing and range testing, packet sending should be fine providing launch goes according to plan and datais correct (5/29/2021)
+- Everythin in place for launch, testing underway and launch still set for June 12th-13th weather permitting (5/30/2021)

 GO FOR LAUNCH JUNE 12-13!!!
 (Weather permitting)